Monday, September 21, 2020

 1. Citizen Kane (Orson Welles, 1941)

 Imagine being a theater and radio wunderkind and you're given an unprecedented film contract that gives you full creative control over your project.
-Now imagine your first film going on to be widely considered the greatest of all time.
+Now imagine your first film going on to widely be considered the greatest of all time.
 Only 25 years old at the time of Kane's release, Orson Welles packed his film with so many groundbreaking techniques and storytelling devices it was unlike anything ever seen at the time.
 Low camera angles, deep focus, Expressionist lightning, multiple narratives; Kane stands to this day as one of the most visually stunning films ever made.
 Unfortunately for its director and star, the film was met with a crippling distribution issue thanks to its subject matter.
-Citizen Kane was loosely based on the life of media mogul William Randolph Hearst, who went to great lengths to ensure few theaters were able to exhibit the film; it ended up losing money in its initial run despite garnering mostly positive reviews and nine Oscar nominations.
+Citizen Kane was perceived to be loosely based on the life of media mogul William Randolph Hearst, who went to great lengths to ensure few theaters were able to exhibit the film; it ended up losing money in its initial run despite garnering mostly positive reviews and nine Oscar nominations.
 Welles sadly never again got final cut on a major motion picture and had a very mixed career, but time would, to put it mildly, look fondly on his debut.
 Kane is an absolute masterwork that reveals new details and layers of complexity with every viewing.
 It is undoubtedly the greatest directorial debut in film history.

 Thanks for reading - comment below with any candidates I missed, and follow us on Facebook, MeWe and Twitter!